GSA/digitalgov.gov/content/resources/digitalgov-user-experience-program-speaking-opportunities.md

 ---
 slug: digitalgov-user-experience-resources/digitalgov-user-experience-program-speaking-opportunities
 date: 2014-01-16 11:12:13 -0400
-title: 'DigitalGov User Experience Program: Speaking Opportunities'
+title: "DigitalGov User Experience Program: Speaking Opportunities"
-summary: 'The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.
-We cover a variety of topics, including: User Centered Design and Usability Best (and Worst) Practices on Government Websites How to Improve Federal Digital Services and more Potential audiences include: CIOs'
+summary: "The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.
+We cover a variety of topics, including: User Centered Design and Usability Best (and Worst) Practices on Government Websites How to Improve Federal Digital Services and more Potential audiences include: CIOs"
 topics:
   - user-experience
 authors: